 A double viral loop scheme helps drive engagement amongst a company’s existing customers, whilst also helping bring new customers on board.

-Most viral loop referral programs are based around new users only.
-That’s not a bad thing.
-The concept has worked well for many companies, as we’ve just seen.
+Most viral loop referral programs are based around new users only, and that’s not a bad thing.
+In fact, the concept has worked well for many companies, as we’ve just seen.

 Let’s see how it works.